South Africa's Strongest Man

 South Africa's Strongest Man is an annual strongman competition held in South Africa and features primarily South African strength athletes.
 It has been held since 1989.
 Gerrit Badenhorst and Ettiene Smit holds the record for the most titles with 8 wins each.

-South Africa has also been the venue for Africa's Strongest Man competition which is the continents largest strongman competition.
+South Africa has also been the venue for Africa's Strongest Man competition which is the continent's largest strongman competition.
 It has been held since 2015.